-As indicated in section B.4, the annual report on remuneration for fiscal year 2020 was approved with the support of 89.38 percent of the votes cast in the meeting of the Annual General Meeting held on March 12, 2021.
-The Remuneration Policy for Board Directors for the 2022-2024 period was prepared in consideration of the results of the last vote at the Annual General Meeting, the aforementioned report, and the Remuneration Policy for Board Directors 2020-2022, as well as the regulations established in the Companies Act, the European Commission Delegated Regulation 2015/35 supplementing Directive 2009/138 on the taking-up and pursuit of the business of insurance and reinsurance (Solvency II), and the recommendations of the Good Governance Code for Listed Companies of the Spanish National Securities and Exchange Commission.
-It was also based on the recommendations of the competent supervisory bodies of the securities and the practices of IBEX 35 companies and international insurance groups, in accordance with which the Company's remuneration practices have the approval of a very significant majority of the shareholders.
+As indicated in section B.4 below, the annual report on remuneration for board directors in fiscal year 2021 was approved with the support of 88.18 percent of the votes cast in the meeting of the Annual General Meeting held on March 11, 2022.
+The preparation of the Compensation Policy for Board Directors for the 2023-2025 period was based on not only the results of the last vote at the Annual General Meeting on the aforementioned report and the Compensation Policy for Board Directors 2022-2024, but also on the regulations established in the Companies Act, the Commission Delegated Regulation 2015/35 supplementing Directive 2009/138 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II), and the recommendations of the Good Governance Code for Listed Companies of the National Securities and Exchange Commission.
+It was also based on the recommendations of the competent supervisory bodies of the securities and insurance market and the practices of IBEX 35 companies and international insurance groups, in accordance with which the Company's remuneration practices have the approval of a very significant majority of shareholders.

-In this regard, the Remuneration Policy for Board Directors for the 2022-2024 period shares the general principles and main characteristics of the policies in force in previous years, its main change being the modification of the medium-term variable remuneration in the terms described in section A.2 above.
+In this regard, the Compensation Policy for Board Directors for the 2023-2025 period shares the general principles and main characteristics of the policies in force in previous years, its main changes being those described in section A.2 above.